servinagrero/reproducible_research/README.md

-# reproducible_research
+# Reproducible Research using Quarto

-Workshop on Reproducible and Literate Research
+Workshop on Reproducible Research using Quarto